WrightRicardo/Portfolio/README.md

 ## TL;DR

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Raul Rivas](https://github.com/RaulRivas302/My-Portfolio).
+Please give me proper credit by linking back to [Wright Ricardo](https://portfolio-omega-lake-24.vercel.app/).
 Thanks!

 ## Built With